 Location: Bruner Hall 235

-The candidate must have evidence of high quality teaching and a strong promise in research.
-Preference will be given to candidates who can complement the research activities of current faculty and/or who meet the teaching needs of the department.
-Duties include teaching a wide range of undergraduate and graduate courses, including abstract algebra, linear algebra, algebraic geometry, and related areas, engaging in scholarly activities, participating in course and curriculum development, directing graduate students in our Master’s program, and providing public or professional service.
-A standard teaching load is three courses per semester.
-Review of applications will begin on January 18, 2013 and will continue until the position is filled.
+Each of the candidates should have evidence of the potential for high quality teaching and strong promise in research.
+Preference will be given to candidates who can complement the research activities of current faculty or who meet the teaching needs of the department.
+For more information about the department, see http://www.tntech.edu/math/home/.
+Review of applications will begin on January 24, 2014 and will continue until the position is filled.

-All applicants must apply online at www.tntech.edu/jobs and will be required to electronically upload a cover letter, CV, copies of undergraduate and graduate transcripts (official transcripts required upon hire), and names and email addresses of 3 professional references who will be asked to provide letters of recommendation.
+The application process is maintained online at jobs.tntech.edu.
+Applicants will be required to electronically upload a cover letter, CV, copies of undergraduate and graduate transcripts (Official transcripts required upon hire), and three letters of recommendation.
 Submission of materials is the applicant's responsibility.
 Applications without all required materials are incomplete and will not be considered.

 Given two separate fixed volumes of some liquid, how would you design a pair of containers to store this liquid using the least amount of material possible?
 The answer is a double bubble and this fact was discovered only a little more than a decade ago.
 In fact, the solution required the use of modern computer technology.
 If this sort of cutting-edge mathematical question interests you, check out Tennessee Tech’s Math Department.